-In its negotiations for a new contract with entertainment companies this spring, the Writers Guild of America (WGA) delivered at the bargaining table what many film and TV viewers crave onscreen: plenty of suspense and a hard-won, if imperfect, victory.
+In its negotiations for a new business contract with entertainment companies back in 2017, the Writers Guild of America (WGA) delivered at the bargaining table what many film and TV viewers crave onscreen: plenty of suspense and a hard-won, if imperfect, victory.

 The WGA, which represents more than 12,000 film and TV writers, negotiated for seven weeks with the Alliance of Motion Picture and Television Producers (AMPTP), which represents film and TV studios.
 As with the parties’ past negotiations, the difficulty of predicting the future of media viewing in the digital era made the talks contentious.
 This time around, however, a shift in power allowed the WGA to achieve some of its goals without resorting to a damaging strike.

 Back in 2007, when no one was quite sure how “new media” outlets such as YouTube would affect people’s consumption of TV shows and films, the WGA demanded significant compensation for programs distributed digitally.
 Saying it was too soon to tell how digital profits would play out, the studios tried to base writers’ residual fees on a system established for VHS and DVD distribution under a previous contract, the New York Times reports.
 This argument angered the writers, who believed they’d long been underpaid on home-video profits, and they went on strike.

 Networks and studios had prepared for a possible strike by stockpiling scripts, and they weathered it by adding reruns and reality-TV shows.
 A federal mediator stepped in, and the writers eventually made gains on the issue of digital revenue.
 In the short term, however, the strike inflicted considerable financial damage on both sides.